 - Avoid stimulation: Minimize breast stimulation to avoid further milk production.
 Avoid warm water, breast massage, and any activities that can increase blood flow to the breasts.

 - Cabbage leaf compresses: Some women find relief by placing chilled cabbage leaves inside their bra.
 The natural compounds in cabbage can help reduce milk supply and relieve engorgement.
 Replace the leaves frequently when they warm up.

 - Pain relief: Over-the-counter pain relievers such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) may help alleviate the discomfort associated with breast engorgement.
 However, it’s important to consult with a healthcare provider before taking any medication, especially if you are breastfeeding or recovering from a medical procedure.

 It’s essential to be gentle with yourself during this time and allow yourself to grieve the loss.
 If the engorgement persists or becomes increasingly painful, it’s advisable to seek support from a healthcare professional.
+I was lucky enough to be put in touch with a friend’s lactation consultant who provided more emotional support than anything.
 They can provide guidance specific to your situation and offer strategies to manage breast engorgement and milk suppression.

 I hope this helps, if you have other recommendations for mamas who might be reading, please share!